sanjanapeddada-droid/Plant-Monitoring-System/README.md

 ---

 ###  Vue Frontend
-1. Navigate to the "Data/" folder
+1. Navigate to the data folder through terminal.
+2. Make sure to have the necessary node modules installed.
-2. Run:
+3. Run:
     ```bash
-    npm install
     npm run dev
     ```
-3. The Vue app will connect to MQTT over WebSocket
+4. The Vue app will connect to MQTT over WebSocket

 ---

 ### Server
-1. Open a terminal
-2. cd into the backend folder
+1. Navigate to the backend folder through terminal.
+2. Make sure to have the necessary node modules installed.
+3. Run:
+    ```
-3. type node server.js
+    node server.js
+    ```
-if everything is set up correctly you will see a messege similar to:
+If everything is set up correctly you will see a message similar to:

 ![alt text](image.png)